Last Updated on

 Because they encounter the “need to make money” syndrome.

-This is where you break your trading rules (like widening your stop loss) to avoid a loss.
+This is where you break your trading rules (like widening your stop loss) to avoid a loss, whether or not you have a daily time frame forex trading strategy or not.

-The reason you do it is because you rely on your trading profits to pay the bills — and you’ll do whatever it takes to prevent a loss.
+The reason you do it is that you rely on your trading profits to pay the bills — and you’ll do whatever it takes to prevent a loss.

 But if you’re trading the daily timeframe, then you can have a full-time job.